k4sth4/UAC-bypass/README.md

 ```
 ![OnPaste 20220608-170237](https://user-images.githubusercontent.com/106917304/172606326-7b52b703-d024-4c97-ad19-29105d509a2f.png)

 EnableLUA tells us whether UAC is enabled.
-If 0 we don’t need to bypass it at all can just PsExec to SYSTEM.
+If 0 we don’t need to bypass it and we can just PsExec to SYSTEM.
 If it’s 1 however, then check the other 2 keys
 PromptSecureDesktop is on.